lowrank/ray/README.md

 1. RK4 is used to solve Hamiltonian for data generation.
 2. The ending location is not precisely at boundary.
 3. For parallel use, all functions does not involve class related variable.
+4. Both adaptive and non-adaptive are implemented.
+5. Obstacle not tested yet.